quangv/docs/src/doc/manual/development/monaca_cli/overview.rst

 Monaca CLI provides command line interface for using Monaca Cloud from your local PC.
 With Monaca CLI, you can:

-- create new local projects, import or clone existing projects on Monaca Cloud into your local PC
+- Create new local projects, import or clone existing projects on Monaca Cloud into your local PC.
-- debug your app with inspector integration
+- Debug your app with inspector integration.
-- support transpiler options
+- Support transpiler options.
-- remote build your projects without any setups locally.
+- Remote build your projects without any setups locally.

 Getting Started